Hammad-Tariq007/To-Do-List-Node/README.md

 - Visit `/` for the default to-do list
 - Visit `/Work` or `/Groceries` for custom lists
 - Add tasks via the input box
 - Delete tasks by checking the box

+---
+## Contributing

+Feel free to open issues or pull requests.
+Please keep commit messages clear and meaningful.